corehunt/vending-machine-cli/README.md

 starts.
 4. The vending machine is automatically restocked each time the application runs.
-5. When the customer selects "(1) Display Vending Machine Items", they're presented with a list of all items in the vending machine with its quantity remaining:
+5. When the customer selects "(1) Display Vending Machine Items", they're presented with a list of all itemReader in the vending machine with its quantity remaining:
     - Each vending machine product has a slot identifier and a purchase price.
     - Each slot in the vending machine has enough room for 5 of that product.
     - Every product is initially stocked to the maximum amount.